-- 20.1 Candidates are required to submit the following items to PGR Administration Team: - I. Three bound copies of the thesis (these are normally temporarily bound prior to the oral examination).
-These will be sent to the two Examiners. - II.
-Three copies of any other material which is being submitted with the thesis - III.
-Thesis Submission Form which certifies the work is an original work produced by the candidate - In addition, the candidate is required to submit the following items where applicable: - IV.
-A Declaration of English Language Assistance in Compiling a Thesis - V. A Certificate where part or all of the research was undertaken away from University, signed by the External Supervisor or responsible person, that the thesis consists of the candidate's own work (this is normally done as a statement signed by the appropriate person and is bound within the thesis) - 20.2 The thesis must be submitted in accordance with the University requirements on style and layout.
-Details on the style and layout requirements for the thesis can be found in the PGR Code of Practice. - 20.3 Plagiarism software will be used on the formal thesis submission.
+- 19.1 Candidates are required to submit the following items to PGR Administration Team: - i.
+Three bound copies of the thesis (these are normally temporarily bound prior to the oral examination).
+These will be sent to the two Examiners. - ii.
+Three copies of any other material which is being submitted with the thesis - iii.
+Thesis Submission Form which certifies the work is an original work produced by the candidate - In addition, the candidate is required to submit the following items where applicable: - iv.
+A Declaration of English Language Assistance in Compiling a Thesis - v.
+A Certificate where part or all of the research was undertaken away from University, signed by the External Supervisor or responsible person, that the thesis consists of the candidate's own work (this is normally done as a statement signed by the appropriate person and is bound within the thesis)

+19.2 The thesis must be submitted in accordance with the University requirements on style and layout.
+Details on the style and layout requirements for the thesis can be found in the PGR Code of Practice.